-A non-resident employed in the PEI agricultural or fishing industry under the Government of Canada Guest Worker Program and hold a valid foreign driver’s license equal to a PEI Class 5 and an International Driver’s Permit, may operate a vehicle that requires a Class 5 driver’s license in this province for up to eight months in any one year without being required to do a driver`s license exchange.
+- A non-resident employed in the PEI agricultural or fishing industry under the Government of Canada Guest Worker Program who holds a valid foreign driver’s license equal to a PEI Class 5 and an International Driver’s Permit, may operate a vehicle that requires a Class 5 driver’s license in this province for up to eight months in any one year without being required to do a driver`s license exchange.

-Note: Individuals attending university or college full-time may drive in PEI with their license as long as it is valid and, if required, accompanied by an International Driver's Permit.
+- If you are a full-time student attending an educational institution in PEI (UPEI or college), you may drive in PEI with your home license if your license is current and valid and, if required, accompanied by an International Driver's Permit.

-How do I transfer my license to a PEI driver’s License?
+How do I exchange my license to a PEI driver’s license?

 - South Korea

 - United Kingdom

 The United Kingdom includes England, Wales, Northern Ireland, Scotland and the Isle of Man.

 Effective Monday January 24, 2022, holders of an active Class 5 driver`s license or equivalent from the following countries will not be required to complete a written exam or road test for a PEI Class 5 driver`s license, if they are able to present a valid driver license and one (1) of the supporting documents listed below.

 - A Valid International Drivers Permit (IDP)